conmaol/maglocunus/AI/LLMs/copilot/ms365-copilot-gets-smarter.md

 §2.
 It looks like there will be a <mark>desktop app</mark> experience for Copilot, and not just a webapp.

 §3.
-There will be a redesigned, cleaner UI – all important menu/navigation stuff on the LHS.
+There will be a redesigned, <mark>cleaner UI</mark> – all important menu/navigation stuff on the LHS.

 §4.
 There will be a clear distinction between the **search** and **chat** tasks/experiences
   - Apparently users have been using Copilot as a very expensive, somewhat clunky search engine!

-§5.
-Notebooks
+§5. <mark>Notebooks</mark> (inspired by Google’s NotebookLM) will allow users to create chat-driven notebooks to manage their content on a project level.
+This will include a **podcast-style audio overview** of your content.

+§6. <mark>Create</mark> positions Copilot at the centre of your entire working life, allowing you to create all manner of content from the Copilot app – images, posters, draft documents, spreadsheets, presentations, emails, etc.

+§7. <mark>Memory and personalisation</mark> allows Copilot to remember a lot more about its interactions with you, and to learn how you like do do things.

 ## New agents

+§8.
+Copilot will include new kinds of model:
+- reasoning models
+- research models – like consulting an experiencd senior colleague rather than an enthusiastic intern.

-## New Copilot Control systems tools
+## New Copilot control systems tools

+§

 ----